ClassiCube/ClassiCube/readme.md

 ![screenshot_n](http://i.imgur.com/FCiwl27.png)

-You can download the game [from here](https://www.classicube.net/download/) and the very latest builds [from here](https://www.classicube.net/nightlies/).
+You can download ClassiCube [from here](https://www.classicube.net/download/) and the very latest builds [from here](https://www.classicube.net/nightlies/).

 ### We need your help

 ClassiCube strives to support providing an experience identical to the original Minecraft Classic by **strictly following a [clean room](https://en.wikipedia.org/wiki/Clean_room_design) reverse engineering approach**.

-If you're interested in documenting or verifying the behaviour of the original Minecraft Classic, please get in contact with me.
-(UnknownShadow200#2728 on Discord)
+If you're interested in documenting or verifying the behaviour of the original Minecraft Classic, please get in contact with me. (`unknownshadow200` on Discord)

 ## Information